Ljcordey/bionic-MAV-MD-report/MAV-Bionics/Bionic principles applied to MAV design.md

 ## Scoping

-For the Scoping of the project we referred to the biomimicry modeling wheel (Fig.1).
-It allowed us to structure our scoping into three distinctive categories:
+For the project's Scope Definition, we referred to the biomimicry modeling wheel (Fig.1).
+It enabled us to divide our scoping efforts into three main categories:

 - Context definition
 - Function identification